 Once the energy is on board (not counting the efficiency of the power generation, oil refining, or charging), the Tesla is using only about a third as much energy as the comparable gasoline-powered car.”

-Based on our average figures supplied for diesel engines, EVs are still more efficient, by about a third, based on this basic calculation.
+Based on the average figures supplied for diesel engines, EVs are still more efficient, by about a third.

-"But", you might ask, "that electricity is generated from fossil-fuel powered power plants".
-Whilst this is certainly true for a large proportion of grid-supplied electricity around the world, is this really fair?
+"But," you might ask, "isn't that electricity generated from fossil-fuel-powered power plants?"
+While this is certainly true for a large proportion of grid-supplied electricity around the world, is this really fair?

-After all, for diesel internal combustion engines, the oil needs to be found, extracted, refined and transported to fuel stations before it is ever pumped into the tank.
-This is, more or less, comparable to the supply of fossil fuels to power plants for electrical generation.
+After all, for diesel-powered internal combustion engines, the oil needs to be found, extracted, refined and transported to fuel stations before it is ever pumped into the tank.
+This may be more or less comparable to the energy used to supply power for electrical generation.

-But as each country's energy mix starts to integrate more and more renewable and low-emission sources (nuclear, wind, solar etc), the gap between diesel and EV will only continue to expand on this front.
+But as each country's energy mix starts to integrate more renewable and low-emission sources (nuclear, wind, solar, etc), the gap between diesel and EV will continue to expand on this front.

-But in the spirit of fairness, this doesn't begin to consider the impact of biodiesels with regards to future sustainability and environmental impact.
+This also doesn't begin to consider the impact of diesel fuels with regards to future sustainability and environmental impact.

 The Pros and Cons of EV and Diesel Engines